Solver Properties#

 Maximum number of cases accepted by the solver.

-For more details about cases and their role in DQMs, see the section on the DQM concept in the Ocean documentation.
+For more details about cases and their role in DQMs, see the section on the DQM concept in the Ocean software documentation.

 Example#